ZtaMDev/Dars-Framework/dars/templates/examples/README.md

-# Dars - Ejemplos
+# Dars - Examples

-Esta carpeta contiene ejemplos que demuestran las capacidades del framework Dars.
+This folder contains all Dars framework templates.